 The aim of the landing page above is to promote a shop of organic food.
-It is composed in several blocks presenting the name of the shop, products, highlighting some important aspects of service, call to actions and testimonials.
+It is composed of several blocks presenting the name of the shop, products, highlighting some important aspects of service, call to actions and testimonials.
 The designer sets the purpose to make it informative but not overloaded, appealing but not aggressive.
-To make the experience more attractive and engaging, the process of scrolling the page was livened up with animation and the visual elements were selected to support the general theme and provide immediate visual perception of basic idea.
+To make the experience more attractive and engaging, the process of scrolling the page was livened up with animation and the visual elements were selected to support the general theme and provide the immediate visual perception of the basic idea.

-Here is the interface of a social network for those who like cooking and want to communicate and get updated about this topic in fast and easy way.
+Here is the interface of a social network for those who like cooking and want to communicate and get updated about this topic in a fast and easy way.
 The app enables using all the scope of social functions: sharing recipes, making discussions, chatting, following, uploading images, collecting favorites and so on.
-Nice and smooth animations supports general stylistic concept and shows interactions within app functionality.
+Nice and smooth animations support the general stylistic concept and shows interactions within app functionality.
 As we usually do here in Tubik Studio, the designer followed the idea of keeping the balance of usability and attractive looks of the interface.

 No doubt, good food is the great way to feel the world more positive and that is the key message behind the presented animated interface design.
 This is the concept of a mobile application for a chain of cafes providing the functionality for saving coupons and discounts and then using them buying tasty stuff.
 Interface animation is added to make the screen and interactions more lively and engaging and enable easy microinteractions.
 Icons and illustrations look bright and add positive vibes, even small layout elements like the icon for notifications are reflecting the basic theme and support consistency of general stylistic concept.